-After discussing the issue with my orthopedic surgeon, I was told to do the following things on a daily basis.
+After discussing the issue with my cardiothoracic surgeon, I was told to follow a non-surgical physical therapy program on a daily basis.

-My rib flaring decreased to a big extent and my nagging chest pains went away, up to this day.
+My rib flaring decreased, and my nagging chest pains went away.
+The results are permanent.

 I could finally take off my shirt with confidence and have a comfortable interaction with everyone!

-In most cases, patients with protruding ribs and pectus excavatum or carinatum have a very poor posture.
+In most cases, patients with protruding ribs and pectus excavatum or carinatum have a very bad posture.

 This is bad as it makes the appearance of their chest worse.

 Besides that, if the posture gets worsened, the ribs will stick out more than before.

 Most common symptoms of those who have rib flaring, tend to be tight and uneven chest muscles, fragile back musculature, forward slouching shoulders, a forward head posture, hole in the chest and a belly that sticks out.

 Even if you have a mild spreading of the ribs, bad posture will make it look a lot worse.

 In the text that follows, I’ll list you 5 exercises that will not only improve your posture, but also reduce rib flare.